gsingh1017/cea_cloudformation/README.md

 ** Feb 15, 2025

 Added iam.yaml file.
 This file contains a test IAM AWS CloudFormation stack.
 This is the very first IAM stack I created.

+** Feb 16, 2025

+Found error in vpc.yaml where i was adding all 6 subnets into one AZ.
+Changed this so there are 3 subnets in each AZ.

+Created ec2.yaml file.
+This file contains the same vpc, subnets, igw, and public route tables from vpc.yaml.
+I added a two public web server instances each in a seperate AZ, a web server security group, an application load balancer (ALB), listener for ALB, and a target groups for ALB.

+Created asg.yaml file.
+This file contains same vpc from vpc.yaml and WebServerSecurityGroup from ec2.yaml.
+I added an auto-scaling launch configuration, auto scaling group, cloudwatch high CPU alarm, and a scaling out policy.

+All deployed stacks have worked as expected.